wich229/js-adagrams/README.md

   #### Conclusion

-  Just like our Ruby Adagrams project, we will only build the library code that captured all of the rules.
+  Just like our Python Adagrams project, we will only build the library code that captured all of the rules.
 We can use this demo game code to imagine how another program may hook into our codebase for logic.

 </details>